aduros/wasm4/site/docs/tutorials/snake/moving-the-snake.md

 <Page value="nelua">

 For this, you'd need a new variable.
-You can call it whatever you like, just be sure you know what it's purpose is.
+You can call it whatever you like, just be sure you know what its purpose is.

 ```lua {2}
 local snake = Snake.init()
 local frame_count = 0
 ```

 This variable in main.nelua keeps track of all frames so far.
-Just increase it's value in the main-update function:
+Just increase its value in the main-update function:

 ```lua {2}
 local function update()